Entrepreneur’s Commitment to Kids Stronger than Ever After 37 Years.

 “I have unlimited energy for some reason.
 That’s just how I’m built,” explains Fuchs.
 “I’ll put in 5,000 steps a day just teaching and taking care of routine business before I even do my own workout.”

 She has a lot to show for all that energy.
-Eagles Gymnastics & Dance Centre now serves about 700 families, helping boys and girls from toddlers to teenagers explore their bodies and their potential through gymnastics, tumbling, dance and a variety of related events and activities.
+Eagles Gymnastics & Dance Centre now serves about 700 families, helping boys and girls from toddlers to teenagers explore their bodies and their potential through gymnastics, tumbling, dance, and a variety of related events and activities.
 Drawing on the talents of 25 employees including a hand-picked leadership team, Fuchs guides kids through specialized experiences whether their interests are recreational or competitive.
 And she has plenty of room to do it.

-Eagles Gymnastics & Dance Centre operates out of a 18,000 square foot building Fuchs constructed specifically for her business.
+Eagles Gymnastics & Dance Centre operates out of an 18,000 square foot building Fuchs constructed specifically for her business.
 The structure is long and narrow which hides its massive footprint from drivers passing by on 135th street.
 But when you pull into the parking lot, you’re immediately struck by how far it stretches south.

 “Yeah, our building is huge,” says Fuchs.
 “It’s definitely a Martin City landmark, but you have to look a little closer to see just how big it is.”

 The building does seem to get even larger when you step inside.
 The gym floor is the main attraction and dominates the space.
 There’s also room for dance classes; everything from ballet to jazz and tap.
 Fuchs has carefully arranged dance and gymnastics as complementing activities that work together to help kids achieve personal goals.
-A remodel in 2010 optimized the building even more, adding a pro-shop complete with support apparel and snacks, and space for a staff kitchen, break room and laundry area.
+A remodel in 2010 optimized the building, even more, adding a pro-shop complete with support apparel and snacks, and space for a staff kitchen, break room, and laundry area.

 Parents listen up!
 Eagles Gymnastics & Dance Centre also hosts birthday parties and summer camps.
-Book the facility to let your little ones have a run of the gym floor including the fun foam pit right in the center, swinging ropes and a ninja gym.
+Book the facility to let your little ones have a run of the gym floor including the fun foam pit right in the center, swinging ropes, and a ninja gym.
 And if you’re panicked by all of the summer camp cancellations happening now around Kansas City due to the pandemic, Fuchs’ facility may be just what you need.

 “Our camps are always popular and they’re going on as planned this summer,” says Fuchs.
 “Sign-ups are ballooning but we have to control the numbers to stay safe during the pandemic.
 We’re also marking the floor to give kids cues for social distancing.”